-Marginal revenue is a microeconomic term, but has many applications in accounting.
-Marginal revenue formula is the formula for calculating marginal revenue.
+It is a microeconomic term that has many applications in accounting.
+Marginal revenue formula is the formula to calculate marginal revenue.

-Marginal revenue is used by management in analysing customer demand, plan the production schedules and set product prices.
-If customer demand is not judged properly, it will then result in loss of sales and excess production that results in increased manufacturing costs.
+It is used by the management to analyse the customer demand, plan the production schedules, and set product prices.
+If the customer demand is not appropriately judged, then it results in the loss of sales and excess production, which, in turn, results in increased manufacturing costs.

-Marginal revenue remains constant till a certain level of output and then it slows down with increasing output by following the law of diminishing returns.
+Marginal revenue remains constant till a certain level of output is achieved.
+It then slows down with increasing output by following the law of diminishing returns.

-By setting the price for a product, manufacturers can alter the demand for the product.
-For example, if the price is raised for a product it will reduce its demand and also reduce the need for manufacturing.
+By setting the price for a product, manufacturers can alter its demand.
+For example, if the price of a product is raised, then it reduces its demand and also reduces the need for its manufacturing.

-It also might lead to higher revenue per product, but the downside is that it can cause the buyers to shift to competitors, that will result in business losing more of the sales.
+It might also lead to higher revenue per product.
+However, the downside is that it can cause the buyers to shift to competitors which can result in the business losing out on more sales.

 ∆q = Change in quantity

-This concludes the topic of Marginal Revenue Formula, which is an important part of Economics.
-To read about more such intriguing concepts on Economics for Class 12, stay tuned to BYJU’S.
+This concludes the topic of the marginal revenue formula, which is an important part of economics.
+To read more about such intriguing concepts on economics for class 12, stay tuned to our website.